 My Favorite Dinner Rolls show up at almost every celebration meal in my family.
-This Thanksgiving will be no exception.
-They are everything you could want in a dinner roll: light, flaky, flavorful, and versatile.
+They have recently been updated with the Tangzhong method.
+It’s a slight modification that makes a big difference.
+This yeast roll recipe will give you everything you could want in a dinner roll: light, flaky, flavorful, and versatile.

 Just like 98% of my bread recipes, this one is written for a bread machine.
 For this reason, the directions will tell you how to mix, knead, and allow the dough to rise in a bread machine, then bake in a conventional oven.
 The whole process usually takes around 3 hours.

-No bread machine?
 No worries!
-See the notes at the end of the recipe for converting using a stand mixer or making by hand.
+See the notes at the end of the recipe for using a stand mixer or making by hand.

 What’s different about these, you ask?